SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization

 The proposal states \emph{conditionally committed} and \emph{committed} are analogous to the proposal states \emph{prepared} and \emph{committed} in traditional non-chained protocols such as \PBFT{}~\cite{pbftj}.
-In Figure~\ref{fig:normal_case}, we should how a proposal gets the three states in the normal case.
-Using this terminology, we can specify the safety guarantee that individual \PVP{} instances will maintain on the system: \emph{No two conflicting proposals $\PP_{i}$ and $\PP_{j}$ can be both committed, each by a non-faulty replica}, which we prove in Theorem~\ref{thm:safety}.
+In Figure~\ref{fig:normal_case}, we show how a proposal establishes the three states in the normal case.
+Using this terminology, we can specify the safety guarantee that individual \SpotLess{} instances will maintain on the system: \emph{no two conflicting proposals $\PP_{i}$ and $\PP_{j}$ can be both committed, each by a non-faulty replica}, which we will prove in Theorem~\ref{thm:safety}.

-The key design principle of \PVP{} is to restore liveness from asynchronous communication as quickly as possible while ensuring safety.
-Central to the design principle are the rules that non-faulty replicas follow when deciding whether to \emph{extend, accept}, or \emph{conditionally prepare} a proposal.
+To guarantee safety, central to the design principle are the rules that non-faulty replicas follow when deciding whether to \emph{extend, accept}, or \emph{conditionally prepare} a proposal.